gsjurseth/opdk8s/README.md

 Now we're ready for the k8s part of this

 ## Kubernetes
 What I have here is a statefulset which I've copied from the example on kubernete's own homepage.
-It's not working but it *is* successfully setting up domain names that resolve between the hosts...
-ZooKeeper refuses to see them as valid domain names which I don't understand, but working they are...
+It's working and *is* successfully setting up domain names that resolve between the hosts...

 I have a 5 node config set as a configmap which I create like so:
 ```bash